-The table below illustrates the relative proportions of fixed and variable remuneration as a percentage of total remuneration extrapolated from the "Details of remuneration of Executives presented in accordance with accounting standards" table on page 27.
+The table below illustrates the relative proportions of fixed and variable remuneration as a percentage of total remuneration extrapolated from the "Details of remuneration of Executives presented in accordance with accounting standards" table above.
 We have included as part of "variable remuneration", the accounting cost relating to share-based payments as per the requirements prescribed in the Corporations Law Regulations.

-NAME FIXED REMUNERATION AS A PERCENTAGE OF TOTAL REMUNERATION (1) VARIABLE REMUNERATION AS A PERCENTAGE OF TOTAL REMUNERATION (2)
+Name Fixed remuneration as a percentage of total remuneration (1) percentage of total

 Kerr Neilson

 FY 2013 100% 0%

 FY 2012 100% 0%

 Andrew Clifford

 FY 2013 22% 78%

 FY 2012 22% 78%

 Elizabeth Norman

 FY 2013 11% 89%

 FY 2012 - -

-Philip Howard
+Philip Howard (3)

 FY 2013 43% 57%

 FY 2012 47% 53%

-Fixed remuneration refers to salary, superannuation and provisions made for annual and long service leave.

-(2) Variable remuneration refers to bonuses, amounts received from the exercise of options and the accounting fair value expense relating to share-based payments.
+- (1) Fixed remuneration refers to salary, superannuation and provisions made for annual and long service leave. - (2) Variable remuneration refers to bonuses, amounts received from the exercise of options and the accounting fair value expense relating to share-based payments.